- This topic has 36 replies, 3,691 voices, and was last updated 15 years, 7 months ago by blueczarina.

 5) allegations that she used her political power to fire a state trooper (her brother in law)

-6) she was chosen for VP after meeting with mccain, over the phone mind you, for a mere 15 minutesthose are the \"negatives\". but since i’m not a reporter, i don’t have to be fair and balanced, so i’m not going to be.
+those are the \"negatives\". but since i’m not a reporter, i don’t have to be fair and balanced, so i’m not going to be.

 however, i will say one positive, i find her incredibly gorgeous.

-bullettwoutbutterflywingsSpectatorshe is very nice looking, i think that will help her.
+she is very nice looking, i think that will help her.

 and i will find that transcrpirt if i can probably later on today, as right now i am only in front of the computer because the dog needed to go outside. i have been in bed since earlier and plan on going back.